slatedocs/slate/source/includes/_kuzzleDocument.md

 Changes made by this function won't be applied until the <code>save</code> method is called
 </aside>

 Replaces the current content with new data.
+This is a helper function returning itself, allowing to easily chain calls.

 #### setContent(data)